denoland/docs/runtime/manual/tools/unstable_flags.md

 - Import a directory path, and automatically use `index.js` or `index.ts` as the import for that directory

+## `--unstable-unsafe-proto`

+Deno made a conscious decision to not support `Object.prototype.__proto__` for security reasons.
+However there are still many npm packages that rely on this property to work correctly.

+This flag enables this property.
+Note that it is not recommended to use this, but if you really need to use a package that relies on it, the escape hatch is now available to you.

 ## `--unstable-workspaces`

 :::info Enable via environment variable